matt123miller/bots-frontend-animal-test/README.md

 ## TODO

+- [] Get this onto github actions and pages to have CI/CD
+- [] Create an animal component
+- [] Create a form to create animals with a name and a type
+- [] Create a timer

 ## What is this?

 Your job is to create your own digital pet platform using this codebase as a starting point - how you continue is up to you!